Solar eclipse of March 20, 2015: Impact

-The European Union has a solar power output of about 90 gigawatts and production could have been temporarily decreased by up to 34 GW of that dependent on the clarity of the sky.
+The European Union had a solar power output of about 90 gigawatts and production could have been temporarily decreased by up to 34 GW of that dependent on the clarity of the sky.
 In actuality the dip was less than expected, with a 13 GW drop in Germany happening due to overcast skies.
 This was the first time that an eclipse had a significant impact on the power system, and the electricity sector took measures to mitigate the impact.
-The power gradient (change in power) may be −400 MW/minute and +700 MW/minute.
-Places in Netherlands, Belgium and Denmark were 80-85% obscured.
-The temperature drops varied greatly across Europe, with most areas having an insignificant drop in temperature due to the overcast weather, while others, like Scotland, Wales, and Iceland received a drop of 2-4°C. These areas were not obscured by cloud cover during the eclipse which may have led to the drop in temperature.
+The power gradient (change in power) could have been −400 MW/minute and +700 MW/minute for places in the Netherlands, Belgium and Denmark which were up to 85% obscured.
+The temperature drops varied greatly across Europe, with most areas having an insignificant drop in temperature due to the overcast weather, while others, like Scotland, Wales, and Iceland received a drop of 2–4°C. These areas were not obscured by cloud cover during the eclipse which may have led to the drop in temperature.
 Wind speed in the UK dropped by ~9%.